kubevirt/common-templates/templates/VALIDATION.md

 ### Optional Keys

 * `valid`: the rule must be *ignored* if the jsonpath given as value doesn't exist.
+*PLEASE NOTE* that even if values of this key are required to be JSONPaths, you still need to use the `jsonpath::` prefix as explained above.

 ### Rule arguments (optional keys)